khoih-prog/ESP8266_ISR_Servo/README.md

-# ESP8266 TimerInterrupt Library
+# ESP8266_ISR_Servo Library

-This library enables you to use Interrupt from Hardware Timers on an ESP8266-based board.
+This library enables you to use 1 Hardware Timer on an ESP8266-based board to control up to 16 servo motors.

-Why do we need this Hardware Timer Interrupt?
+Why do we need this ISR-based Servo control?

-Imagine you have a system with a mission-critical function, measuring water level and control the sump pump or doing something much more important.
+Imagine you have a system with a mission-critical function, controlling a robot arm or doing something much more important.
 You normally use a software timer to poll, or even place the function in loop().
 But what if another function is blocking the loop() or setup().

 So your function might not be executed, and the result would be disastrous.